 This tart but sweet martini recipe is our play on a Lemon Drop, with fresh lime juice instead of lemon juice!

-Rub a wedge of lime around the rim of a martini glass.
-Place the sugar on a shallow plate and then dip the rim of the martini glass into the sugar to coat the rim.
+- Rub a wedge of lime around the rim of a martini glass.
+Pour some of the sugar onto a shallow plate and then dip the rim of the martini glass into the sugar to coat the rim.

-Add the vodka, triple sec and lime juice to a cocktail shaker filled with ice.
+- Add the vodka, triple sec and lime juice and 2 1/2 teaspoons of sugar to a cocktail shaker filled with ice.
 Shake well and then pour into the rimmed martini glass.

 - Category: Cocktails